jelovac/mysql-coding-style/README.md

 * Grouping by a single column SHOULD be specified on the same line as the GROUP BY keyword
 * Grouping by a multiple columns:
-  * Columns MUST be specified on a new line indented
+  * Each column MUST be specified on a new line, indented.
-  * Columns MUST have the comma separator at the end of the line and not at the beginning
+  * Each column, except for the last, MUST have the comma separator at the end of the line and not at the beginning.
-* Column name MUST be the same case as defined in SELECT
+* Column name MUST be the same case as defined in SELECT.

 ORDER BY statement

 * ASC / DESC order MUST be defined after the column name
 * Ordering by a single column SHOULD be specified on the same line as the ORDER BY keyword
 * Ordering by a multiple columns:
-  * Columns MUST be specified on a new line, indented
+  * Each column MUST be specified separately on a new line, indented.
-  * Columns MUST have the comma separator at the end of the line and not at the beginning
+  * Each column, except for the last, MUST have the comma separator at the end of the line and not at the beginning.

+LIMIT statement

+* MUST be defined on the same line as the LIMIT keyword
+* MUST not contain an OFSET, use OFSET statement for defining one

+OFSET statement

-  * Column names MUST have the comma separator at the end of the line
+* MUST be defined on the same line as the OFSET keyword